FarronF/limerick-council-meetings/meetings/2020/07/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Annual Meeting of Metropolitan District of Limerick - 15th June 2020.md

 Proposed by Councillor S. Hartigan;

-Seconded by Councillor S. Benson;---
+Seconded by Councillor S. Benson;
+---
 2

 “That Councillor Saša Novak Uí Chonchúir be appointed Cathaoirleach of the Metropolitan District